Building Elasticsearch Queries with the Query Builder [Tutorial]

 Table Of Contents

 We are excited to announce the release of our new Query Builder tool, which is available to all customers!
-Anyone interested in trying out the Query Building can sign up for aas well and access the tool through the .
+Anyone interested in trying out the Query Building can sign up for a free API key as well and access the tool through the API dashboard.
 Although creating UI tools is not something that we focus on at PDL, this is a tool that we feel provides a great deal of value to our users and ultimately supports our mission of democratizing high-quality B2B data.

 The Query Builder allows you to interactively construct queries for the Person Search API right from your browser - no coding necessary!
 In addition, the tool allows you to preview the number of profile matches without using any API credits and also provides auto-generated code examples that you can use to run your query and retrieve the actual profile results.
 We’ll explore each of these features of the Query Builder in detail with this tutorial.